New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: introduction

-Cryptography is known to be an extremely essential and useful technique for mankind since the beginning of civilization.
-Since the historical past cryptographic methods have been used for camouflaging secret information, but cryptanalysts often find more powerful methods to decipher the secret message.
-A paradigm shift in cryptography was observed in 1970s when methods of public key cryptography, like RSA \citep{RSA78} and Diffie Hellman (DH) \citep{DH76} schemes were introduced.{} The security of these schemes and other similar classical schemes for key distribution arises from the complexity of the computational tasks inherently used in designing these schemes.
-For example, the security of the RSA scheme and DH scheme arises from the computational complexity of the factorization of an odd bi-prime problem and discrete logarithm problem, respectively \citep{P13}.
-Interestingly, in a seminal work, in 1994, Peter W. Shor \citep{S94} showed that both factorization{} of an odd bi-prime problem and discrete logarithm problem can be solved efficiently (i.e., in polynomial time) using quantum computers.
-This demonstrates that numerous conventional methods for key distribution would be susceptible to vulnerabilities if a scalable quantum computer be developed.
-Thus, cryptography faces a serious challenge from quantum computers or more precisely from quantum algorithms which can be used to solve several computational tasks much faster than their classical counterparts.
-It is worth noting that a solution to the quandary presented by quantum computers had already been in existence through the utilization of quantum key distribution (QKD) methods.
-In QKD, the distribution of keys is facilitated by quantum resources, and security is derived from the fundamental laws of physics rather than the intricate computational complexity of a problem.
+In a seminal work in 1994, Peter W. Shor \cite{S94} demonstrated that both the factorization of an odd bi-prime problem and the discrete logarithm problem could be solved efficiently (i.e., in polynomial time) using quantum computers.
+This finding implies that many conventional key distribution methods would be vulnerable if a scalable quantum computer were developed.
+Thus, cryptography faces a significant challenge from quantum computers or, more precisely, from quantum algorithms that can solve several computational tasks much faster than their classical counterparts.
+Interestingly, a solution to the challenge posed by quantum computers already exists through quantum key distribution (QKD) methods.
+In QKD, key distribution is facilitated by quantum resources, and security is derived from the fundamental laws of physics rather than the computational complexity of a problem.
 In fact, the first such scheme for QKD was proposed 10 years before the work of Shor that put classical cryptography in crisis.
-Specifically, in 1984, Bennett and Brassard \citep{BB84} proposed the first scheme for QKD.
-Physical principles, like the no-cloning theorem \citep{WZ82}, collapse on measurement postulate and Heisenberg's uncertainty principle played a crucial role in the establishment of the security of this single qubit based scheme which can be realized using polarization encoded single photons and other alternative realizations of photonic qubits.
-It may be noted that in an ideal situation, any effort for eavesdropping leaves a detectable trace in a QKD protocol.
-However, in a realistic situation, due to device imperfections, we can have a scenario where eavesdropping may happen without causing a detectable disturbance.
+The first QKD scheme was proposed in 1984 by Bennett and Brassard \cite{BB84}.
+Physical principles, such as the no-cloning theorem \cite{WZ82}, the collapse on measurement postulate, and Heisenberg's uncertainty principle, play crucial roles in establishing the security of this single-qubit-based scheme, which can be realized using polarization-encoded single photons and other alternative realizations of photonic qubits.
+It is important to note that, ideally, any eavesdropping effort leaves a detectable trace in a QKD protocol.
+However, in realistic situations, due to device imperfections, eavesdropping may occur without causing a detectable disturbance.